followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/showValues.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not to display summary values.
-Applies only to the fields whose [area](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#area) is *"data"*.
-Inherits the value of [showTotals](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#showTotals) by default.
+Specifies whether to display the field's summary values.
+Applies only if the field is in the data [area](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#area).
+Inherits the [showTotals](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#showTotals)' value by default.
 <!--/shortDescription-->

 <!--fullDescription-->